|« PreviousNext »|

 |The ID of the owner of the network interface.
 In multiple-interface environments, an interface can be attached by a third party, such as Elastic Load Balancing.
 Traffic on an interface is always billed to the interface owner.||2011-01-01|

-||The elastic IP addresses associated with the interface.
+||The Elastic IP addresses associated with the interface.
 There may be multiple IP addresses on an instance.||2011-01-01|

-|Security groups to which the network interface belongs.||2011-01-01|
+|Security groups to which the network interface belongs.
+Returned only for instances launched into a VPC.||2011-01-01|

 ||IDs of the security groups to which the network interface belongs.
-Returned only for Amazon EC2 instances launched into a VPC.
-For more information on security groups in EC2-VPC, see Security Groups for Your VPC.||2011-01-01|
+Returned only for instances launched into a VPC.
+For more information on security groups in the EC2-VPC platform, see Security Groups for Your VPC.||2011-01-01|

-||The ID of the Amazon EC2-VPC subnet in which the interface resides.
-Returned only for Amazon EC2 instances launched into a VPC.||2011-01-01|
+||The ID of the subnet in which the interface resides.
+Returned only for instances launched into a VPC.||2011-01-01|

-||The CIDR block of the Amazon EC2-VPC subnet in which the interface resides.
-Returned only for Amazon EC2 instances launched into a VPC.||2011-01-01|
+||The CIDR block of the subnet in which the interface resides.
+Returned only for instances launched into a VPC.||2011-01-01|

-||The ID of the Amazon EC2-VPC in which the interface resides.
-Returned only for Amazon EC2 instances launched into a VPC.||2011-01-01|
+||The ID of the VPC in which the interface resides.
+Returned only for instances launched into a VPC.||2011-01-01|

 ||The Availability Zone in which the instance launched.||2008-02-01|